Jenn Champion

-Jenn Champion, formerly known as Jenn Ghetto, is an American singer-songwriter and guitarist who performs under the name S. She was a member of the now defunct band Carissa's Wierd.
+Jennifer Hays, known professionally as Jenn Champion, is an American singer-songwriter and guitarist.
+From 1995 to 2003, she was a vocalist in the band Carissa's Wierd.
+Since 2001, she has also released solo albums under the name S. Until 2015, she went by the moniker Jenn Ghetto.

 Early life

-Champion grew up in Tucson, Arizona where, in the mid 1990s, she worked selling pizza with future bandmates Ben Bridwell and Mat Brooke.
+Born Jennifer Hays, Champion grew up in Tucson, Arizona where, in the mid-1990s, she worked selling pizza with future bandmates Ben Bridwell and Mat Brooke.
 In 1997 the trio moved to Olympia, Washington for a year before moving to Seattle.
-She identifies as a lesbian and has done so since very early in her career.

 Carissa's Wierd

 In Seattle, Champion and Brooke formed Carissa's Wierd, who released three studio albums, the first two on Bridwell's Brown Records label.
 The band broke up in 2003 and since then three compilation albums have been released.
-Carissa's Wierd reformed for a one off show in Seattle on July 9, 2010 to promote their "best of" album, They'll Only Miss You When You Leave: Songs 1996-2003, which was released by Hardly Art Records on July 13, 2010.
+Carissa's Wierd reformed for a one off show in Seattle on July 9, 2010 to promote their "best of" album, They'll Only Miss You When You Leave: Songs 1996–2003, which was released by Hardly Art Records on July 13, 2010.

 In July 2010, Mat Brooke announced that he and Champion had bought the rights to Carissa's Wierd's back catalogue from Sad Robot Records.
 He said, "Me and Jenn have been working for a while to buy back the rights to all of our records and we finally were able to get them all back."
 This should allow all of Carissa's Wierd's albums to be re-released soon.

 S

 Champion has recorded four solo albums under the name S. Her songs are usually recorded in her bedroom and feature only vocals and guitar.
-2010's I'm Not As Good At It As You featured eleven songs recorded on an 8 track machine between 2006 and 2008, along with "Wait", the album's opening track, which features her former Carissa's Wierd bandmates Mat Brooke (ukulele & banjo) and Sarah Standard (violin).
+2010's I'm Not As Good at It As You featured eleven songs recorded on an 8 track machine between 2006 and 2008, along with "Wait", the album's opening track, which features her former Carissa's Wierd bandmates Mat Brooke (ukulele & banjo) and Sarah Standard (violin).
 Champion's most recent album, Cool Choices, was produced by former Death Cab For Cutie guitarist Chris Walla and was released on Hardly Art Records in September 2014.

-From "Ghetto" to "Champion"

-On September 8, 2015, Champion released the following statement on her band's official Facebook page, explaining that she would no longer use, "Ghetto" as her moniker:

-"Okay so I am changing my name, it's time for me to stop using 'Ghetto.'
-I chose that as my name when I was a teenager and I realize now that it is not my place to be using it.
-As I move forward, I want to acknowledge the anti-black racism i perpetuate using the word 'ghetto' and deeply apologize to those that have been hurt by my use of that word.